Jump to ↓

 We Recommend Zoom if You Need:

-• Advanced collaboration features: Zoom Meeting includes advanced collaborative tools like waiting rooms, live captions that translate into multiple languages, and interactive avatars
+• Advanced collaboration features: Zoom includes advanced collaborative tools like waiting rooms, interactive avatars, and digital whiteboards, while Google eliminated its whiteboard platform (Jamboard) on December 31, 2024

 • Education or performance use cases: Zoom offers integrated apps and advanced audio options that cater to teachers, musicians, and other performers